thanhkaist/ReinFlowPlus/README.md

 ## :loudspeaker: News
+* [2025/09/18] Paper accepted at The 39th Annual Conference on Neural Information Processing Systems (NeurIPS 2025).
-* [2025/08/18] All training metrics (losses, reward, etc) released to help you reproduce our results.
+* [2025/08/18] All training metrics (losses, reward, etc) released in [WandB](https://wandb.ai/reinflow/projects) to help you reproduce our results.
 * [2025/07/30] Fixed the rendering bug in Robomimic.
 Now supports rendering at 1080p resolution.
 * [2025/07/29] Add tutorial on how to record videos during evaluation in the [docs](docs/ReproduceExps.md)
 * [2025/06/14] Updated webpage for a detailed explanation to the algorithm design.